Qihoo360/evpp/docs/benchmark_ping_pong_spend_time_vs_asio.md

 #pragma pack(pop)
 ```

 At the very begining we set `Header.packet_count=1` and `Header.body_size=100`.
 When the client establishes a connection with the server, the client send to server the first message #1 which is a 108 bytes length.
 After the server receives the message, the server increases the packet count, which sets `Header.packet_count=2` and `Header.body_size=100`, and send to client a new message #2 which is a 108 bytes length.
 And then the client receives the message #2, and increases the packet count and body size, which sets `Header.packet_count=3` and `Header.body_size=101`, and send to server a new message #3 which is a 109 bytes length.
 And so on ... .
-Until we the `packet_count` grows up to a `total_count` which is the argument parameter passed by command line.
+Until we the `packet_count` grows up to a `total_count` which is passed by the command line argument parameter.

 The test code of [evpp] is at the source code `benchmark/throughput_header_body/evpp`, and at here [https://github.com/Qihoo360/evpp/tree/master/benchmark/throughput_header_body/evpp](https://github.com/Qihoo360/evpp/tree/master/benchmark/throughput_header_body/evpp).
 We use `tools/benchmark-build.sh` to compile it.
 The test script is [m3.sh](https://github.com/Qihoo360/evpp/blob/master/benchmark/throughput_header_body/evpp/m3.sh).